joe-scotto/scottokeebs/README.md

 # QMK

 If a `qmk compile` doesn't work, it means the board hasn't been merged into the [qmk_firmware](https://github.com/qmk/qmk_firmware) repo yet.
-If this is the case, you can simply copy the `QMK` folder into the `qmk_firmware/keyboards` and rename it to the respective keyboard.
+If this is the case, you can simply copy the `QMK` folder into `qmk_firmware/keyboards` and rename it to the respective keyboard.

 # License